Orientalent/guidelines/README.md

 ## Preparation before departure

-* Keep the decision letter from the Swedish Immigration Agency.
+* Keep the decision letter from the Swedish Migration Board.
 * Make sure your flight departure date is within the valid period of your visa.
 * Passport & work permit card
 * Marriage certificate & legalized translation if not single